renarsaar/Sticky-Notes/README.md

 This project is made using **Angular 13.2.0**, **Sass** & **ngx-autosize**

-Project is hosted on [Firebase](https://sticky-notes-3f956.web.app/)
+Project is hosted with [Firebase](https://sticky-notes-3f956.web.app/)